Medicare Part D Prescription Drug Plan (PDP)

 Medicare drug costs vary by plan.
 The national average premium for 2024 is $34.70 per month.
 People with high incomes have a higher Part D premium.

-To find the best drug plan for your loved one, calculate the annual cost.
+To find the best drug plan for you or your loved one, calculate the annual cost.
 The annual cost can be figured from their list of current drugs, the cost of the drugs from the pharmacies in their area, the monthly premium, and the annual deductible.
 Sometimes a higher monthly premium with a lower annual deductible, or a lower monthly premium with a higher annual deductible, will result in an overall lower annual cost.
 It is advisable to evaluate the drug plan every year, and drug plans change and there is no penalty to change drug plans during the Open Enrollment Period.

 People cannot be denied enrollment in a Medicare Part D plan.
 These plans are guaranteed within a valid enrollment period.
 Pre-existing conditions will never affect Part D enrollment.